auth0/docs/articles/link-accounts/suggested-linking.md

 # Account Linking Using Server Side Code

 In this tutorial, you will use server-side code to facilitate account linking on a regular web application.
+Rather than automating the entire account linking process, you're engaging the user and asking them for permission before proceeding.
 Your code will:

 1. Authenticate the user;
 2. Search for and identify users using their email addresses;
-3. Prompt the user to link their accounts.
+3. Prompt the user to link their accounts;

-Rathan than automating the entire account linking process, you're engaging the user and asking them for permission before proceeding.
+4. Verify and merge metadata;
+5. Link the accounts.

+Additionally, this tutorial will show you how you can unlink accounts at a later time.

 :::panel-info Sample Code
 You can find sample code for this tutorial in the [Auth0 Node.js Regular Web App Account Linking](https://github.com/auth0/auth0-link-accounts-sample/tree/master/RegularWebApp) repo on Github.